libretro/RetroArch/README.md

 ## Native Resolutions

-On the if any other number is used for super resolutions the native it activeted. if native is what you want then you will need a whole new set of modelines:
+If native reolutions are activeted you will need a whole new set of modelines:

 - 512 x 240 @ 50.006977 SNESpal
 - 512 x 224 @ 50.006977 SNESpal